puHoraira/edtech/README.md

 # edtech

-This is an education app for edtechv2.
+This is an education app for edtech.